theripper93/libChangelogs/README.md

 Yellow: Major
 Blue: Minor

+# Community Conflicts

+If you are aware of a conflict you can send a Pull Request and add that conflict registration to `communityConflicts.js` following the instructions provided below!

 # How to include changelogs in your module:
 Including a changelog is very simple, just call the `libChangelogs.register()` in the `libChangelogsReady` hook.
 Since changelogs is registered on a custom hook you don't need to check if the module is active before you register your changelog nor add it as a dependency